 The YES Abroad program offers full scholarships for American high school students to study for one academic year in select countries with significant Muslim populations.

 First authorized by the U.S. Congress in the aftermath of September 11th, 2001, the YES program seeks to increase mutual understanding between the U.S. and countries with significant Muslim populations.
 In 2007, the YES program was expanded to include YES Abroad, giving American high school students the opportunity to live and study abroad in a YES partner country.

 The YES program is sponsored by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

-The application for the 2017 - 2018 YES Abroad scholarship has closed.
-To learn more about the program, please visit www.yes-abroad.org.
+To learn more about the program, please visit or www.yes-abroad.org.

 Sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs, NSLI-Y provides merit-based scholarships for eligible high school students and recent high school graduates to learn less commonly taught languages in summer and academic-year overseas immersion programs.
 Languages include Arabic, Chinese (Mandarin), Hindi, Korean, Persian (Tajiki), Russian, and Turkish.

 NSLI-Y is part of a U.S. government initiative that prepares American citizens to be leaders in a global world.
 Now more than ever, it is important that Americans have the necessary linguistic skills and cultural knowledge to promote international dialogue and support American engagement abroad.
 NSLI-Y aims to provide opportunities to American youth that will spark a lifetime interest in language learning.

 Previous language study is not required, and language learners of all levels are encouraged to apply.

 Details about the application timeline and more information about the program can be found at www.nsliforyouth.org